robertthiesmeier/cqi_missing_data/README.md

 ```

 How can we add the trials with 100% missing data on disease stage in our analysis?
-We propose to use `mi impute cqi` to impute the missing values for disease stage.
+We can use a two-stage imputation process - `mi impute cqi` - to recover the missing values for disease stage in trial 1, 3, and 10.

 ```ruby